How to use git worktree to optimize git workflow

 git push origin first-branch

-5. Removing Worktree:
+5. Removing worktree:

 To remove the no longer needed worktree, run the following command to save some space.